Mary Beth Storjohann, CFP® Abacus Wealth Partners

 About Mary Beth Storjohann, CFP®

-Her recent accolades include the “Top 40 Under 40” by Investment News, “10 young Advisors to Watch” by Financial Advisor Magazine, and “10 of the Best Personal Finance Experts on Twitter.”
+Mary Beth makes frequent appearances on NBC as a financial expert and has been featured in major media outlets such as The Wall Street Journal, Glamour, NPR, Women’s Health, Cosmopolitan, CNBC, Forbes, U.S. News & World Report, and more.
+Her accolades include the “Top 40 Under 40” by Investment News, “10 young Advisors to Watch” by Financial Advisor Magazine, and “10 of the Best Personal Finance Experts on Twitter.”

-Mary Beth makes frequent appearances on NBC as a financial expert and has been featured in major media outlets such as U.S. News & World Report, The Wall Street Journal, Glamour, Women’s Health, Yahoo!Finance, CNBC, Forbes, and more.
-Her first book, Work Your Wealth: 9 Steps to Making Smarter Choices With Your Money, debuted as a #1 new release and cuts through the fancy financial lingo and breaks down complicated money topics, while providing clear-cut guidance on the moves you can make to improve your financial situation right now.
+Her book, Work Your Wealth: 9 Steps to Making Smarter Choices With Your Money, debuted as a #1 new release and cuts through the fancy financial lingo and breaks down complex money topics.

 A military spouse until her husband Brian transitioned out of the U.S. Navy as an Officer, Mary Beth has a huge heart and love of our troops and their families and when not working with service members as clients, spends her time volunteering to educate this group.
 Mary Beth is a member of NAPFA, the XY Planning Network and the San Diego Financial Advisors Network.

 If you can’t find her crunching numbers on her trusty HP 12C financial calculator, you can find Mary Beth interviewing leading experts as the host of the Work Your Wealth podcast, writing, traveling (including frequent trips to Disneyland), enjoying a good glass of wine, or having an adventure in or around San Diego with her husband and two tiny humans.